intentor/adic/README.md

 As a plus, there are other benefits from using a DI container:

-1. **Refactorability**: with your code decoupled, it's easy to refactor it without affecting the entire system.
+1. **Refactorability**: with your code decoupled, it's easy to refactor it without affecting the entire codebase.
 2. **Reusability**: thinking about abstractions allows your code to be even more reusable by making it small and focused on a single responsibility.
 3. **Testability**: by focusing on abstractions and dependency injection, it's easy to change implementations to test your code.
 4. **Improved architecture**: your codebase will be naturally better and more organized because you'll think about the relationships of your code.